-Downward pressure on BNG Bank's BCA could result from (1) a deterioration in the creditworthiness of the Dutch public sector, (2) a significant increase in the bank's non-risk-free assets, (3) a significant increase in its funding gaps, or (4) a weaker standing in capital markets.
+Downward pressure on BNG Bank's BCA could result from (1) a deterioration in the creditworthiness of the Dutch public sector; (2) a significant increase in the bank's non-0% risk weighted assets; (3) a significant increase in its funding gaps; or (4) a deterioration in its solvency.
 A downward movement of the bank's BCA could result in downgrades of all ratings.
+BNG Bank's ratings could also be downgraded if the ratings of the government of the Netherlands were downgraded.